hardikpt/CI-CD-Pipeline/README.md

 1. **AWS EC2 Instance**
    - An Ubuntu-based EC2 instance serves as the primary server.
    - Jenkins and Docker are installed and configured on this instance.
+   - Acts as the central hub for the CI/CD pipeline operations.

 2. **GitHub**
    - Serves as the source code repository.
    - Code changes are pushed here and automatically trigger the pipeline.
+   - Ensures version control and collaborative development.

 3. **Jenkins**
    - Installed on the EC2 instance.
    - Orchestrates the entire CI/CD pipeline.
    - Listens to changes in the GitHub repository and triggers builds.
+   - Executes shell commands for Docker operations.

 4. **Docker**
    - Installed on the EC2 instance.
    - Used for containerization of the application.
    - Builds Docker images and runs Docker containers.

-5. **Local Machine**
-   - Windows-based local machine to access Jenkins via its public IP and manage the pipeline.
-   - Provides access to directories using Jenkins paths.
+   - Provides consistent and isolated testing environments.

 ### Detailed Workflow

 1. **GitHub Credentials and Repository Setup**
    - GitHub credentials are configured in Jenkins.
    - The repository is cloned into the Linux VM (Ubuntu-based EC2 instance).
+   - Ensures the latest code is always available for the pipeline.

 2. **Run Node.js Application**
-   - The Node.js application is run manually from the Linux VM to verify initial setup.
+   - The Node.js application is run manually from the Linux VM to verify the initial setup.
+   - Confirms that the code is functional before automation.

 3. **Testing in Different Environments Using Docker**
    - Docker is initially used to manually build and run the application.